top of page

 There are, of course, some operational challenges for taxi drivers in bad weather.
 Heavy rain, snow, or storms can reduce visibility, slow down traffic, and make driving more hazardous.
 While demand might be higher, the ability of drivers to reach passengers in a timely manner may be impacted.

-For operators, weather’s impact on demand is an opportunity to make data-driven decisions.
+For operators, the weather’s impact on demand is an opportunity to make data-driven decisions.
 Analysing how weather patterns affect bookings over time allows operators to forecast demand more accurately and assign the appropriate number of drivers accordingly.
 It also means they can adjust their pricing strategies.
 Some operators use surge pricing models that account for weather conditions, increasing fares during peak demand periods triggered by adverse weather.

 Weather undeniably plays a significant role in determining taxi demand.
 From the cold and wet winters to the heat of summer, weather influences how passengers travel and how drivers operate.